Lepp Farms Pickling Cucumbers, rinsed. I like them on the small side, 3 inches or so (Approx 1.5 lbs/jar, 10 lbs. for 7 jars)

 Pickling or Kosher Salt

-Don’t use table salt as it has anti-caking agents and iodine which will make your brine cloudy.
+Don’t use table salt as it has anti-caking agents and iodine, making your brine cloudy.

 Fresh Pickling Dill

 the long stalks with fully developed head, 2 stalks/jar, trim off the tough woody stems and discard

 or Fresh Baby Dill, approximately ½ cup per jar